Historic Law School with Campuses in San Francisco Bay Area and San Diego

 Program & Degrees

-Diverse Law School in a Diverse Community
+A Diverse Law School Serving Diverse Communities

-- With an inclusive culture and continuous commitment to diversity, San Francisco Law School was one of the first in California to actively seek out and enroll women and minority students.
+- SFLS was one of the first law schools in California to actively recruit and enroll women and minority students.

 The Mission of San Francisco Law School